harenlin/SWE262P-Exercises/ex9/README.md

 ## Description
-For the Leet, I create the mapping of 26 uppercase alphabet to the corresponding one.
-Since the spec only mentions the transformation of VOWELs, i.e., `A`, `E`, `I`, `O`, `U`, I just change the value of these 5 characters whenever I encounter.
+For the Leet, I create the mapping of 26 uppercase alphabets to the corresponding one.
+Since the spec only mentions the transformation of VOWELs, i.e., `A`, `E`, `I`, `O`, `U`, I just change the value of these 5 characters whenever I encounter them.
 However, `U` cannot be transformed to another character (the listed leet are all more than 1 char), so the transformed leet for `U` is still `U`.

 ## Code Author
 Hao-Lun Lin (laolunl@uci.edu)